DJCordhose/react-showcase/README.md

 http://blog.embarc.de/spicker/#9

 ## Is architecture just clueless talking and useless Visios?
+(Well, it can be...)

 Architecture is the sum of the important Processes, Structures, Patterns, Architectural Nuggets and Frameworks.
 Important can mean